mlabuda2/nf-tower-docs/docs/credentials/registry_credentials.md

 ## Introduction

-From version 22.4, Tower supports the configuration of credentials for container registry services.
-These credentials are leveraged by the Nextflow Wave container service to authenticate to private container registry services, such as Docker Hub, Google Artifact Registry, Quay, etc. For more information on Wave containers, see [here](https://www.nextflow.io/blog/2022/rethinking-containers-for-cloud-native-pipelines.html).
+From version 22.3, Tower supports the configuration of credentials for container registry services.
+These credentials are leveraged by the Nextflow Wave container service to authenticate to private container registries (such as Docker Hub, Google Artifact Registry, Quay, etc.) For more information on Wave containers, see [here](https://www.nextflow.io/docs/latest/wave.html).

 ### General instructions

-Using credentials or keys with permissions to access your registry, you can create container registry credentials in Tower using these steps:
+Using credentials, access tokens, or keys with permissions to access your registry, you can create container registry credentials in Tower using these steps:

 **1.** Navigate to the Credentials tab and select **Add Credentials**.